DFE-Digital/bat-design-history/app/posts/find-teacher-training/2025-03-13-improving-the-candidate-journey.md

 Candidates struggle to understand the overall application process and steps to becoming a teacher.

-The areas that candidates find the most difficult are personal statement, references and work history (particularly career changers).
+> Research has found candidates struggle the most with personal statement, references and work history (particularly career changers).
+One of the highest reasons for rejection is due to the personal statement.

-> In the 2023/2024 recruitment cycle, personal statement was the second most common reason for rejection (17% of rejections).
->
-> In the 2024/2025 recruitment cycle, it is currently the third most common reason for rejection (14% of rejections).

 **How we might solve for this:**